ctlee/BioChemCoRe-2018/docs/pages/clustering.md

 You also will need to prepare a separate PDB file for the first frame of your trajectory.
 1. Open the trajectory.pdb file in VMD.
+2. Select "Save Coordinates..."
-2. In the Frames section, set First and Last to 0, and Stride to 1.
+3. In the Frames section, set First and Last to 0, and Stride to 1.
-3. Click on the "Save..." button and save the PDB file first_frame.pdb
+4. Click on the "Save..." button and save the PDB file first_frame.pdb
-4. Edit the PDB file in an editor like vi or gedit to remove the VMD-generated header.
+5. Edit the PDB file in an editor like vi or gedit to remove the VMD-generated header.
 Now, your first frame is also ready for our clustering exercise.